viant/smirror/README.md

 **Splitting source payload:**

-Optionally mirror process can spliy source content lines by size or max line count.
+Optionally mirror process can split source content lines by size or max line count.

 - **Split.MaxLines**: maximum lines in dest splitted file
 - **Split.MaxSize**: maximum size in dest splitted file (lines are presrved)
-- **Split.Template**: optional template for dest file with '%04d_%s' default value,
+- **Split.Template**: optional template for dest file name with '%04d_%s' default value,
 _where_:
     * %d or $chunk - is expanded with a split number
     * %s or $name is replaced with a file name,